Skip to content

 All hunters born on or after January 1, 1972, must take a hunter education course before getting a Mississippi hunting license.

 Depending on what you hunt and where to find the game you’re after, you'll also want to pack the right gear.
-HuntWise subscribers have access to discounts on gear from our partners, with the potential to save hundreds on trail cams, hunting knives, clothing, binoculars, calls, scopes, and more.
+HuntWise subscribers have access to discounts on gear from our partners, with the potential to save hundreds on things like trail cams, hunting knives, clothing, binoculars, calls, scopes, and more.

 A woman looking at HuntWise on the screen of the phone in her hand, Mississippi hunting season concept.